dylanblauw/Theanimevaultapi/README.md

 For security details, please read SECURITY.md
 .
-Make sure API keys and WooCommerce credentials are never committed to the repository.
+Make sure API keys and Square credentials are never committed to the repository.

 License